 Define the scope and role this bot will play on your platform.
 Will you make it a regular size?
 Will it form the main experience?
 Or will you choose a tighter size surrounded by a larger amount of information?
-Is it going to onboard a new user, help someone during a purchase or perhaps handle support related tasks?
+Is it going to onboard a new user, help someone during a purchase, or perhaps handle support-related tasks?

 2. Chatbot Design Flows

 Start a list of tasks a user can make with the chatbot.
 How will this look in a conversation?
-A simple spreadsheet will provide more than enough to give an overview a different situations and potential queries.
+A simple spreadsheet will provide more than enough to give an overview of different situations and potential queries.

 3. Remember: Text forms the main element and the tone of voice, but empathy holds the key.